Lyra Music Workshop

 Smith College | Northampton, MA

-Lyra Music Festival and Workshop is a 3-week, conservatory-style classical music program held at Smith College in Northampton, MA from July 2 - July 22, 2017.
+Lyra Music Festival and Workshop is a 3-week, conservatory-style classical music program held at Smith College in Northampton, MA in July.
 Lyra Core Curriculum participants are immersed in a supportive, nurturing community where they live, work and play with their peers and the dedicated Lyra faculty and staff.
 The workshop is geared towards the intensive study of solo and chamber music repertoire and includes performances in weekly outreach concerts engaging with the community, as well as opportunities to observe or participate in master classes and attend concerts produced by Lyra Music/performed by world-class musicians -- all within a fun and energetic atmosphere.

-The Lyra Core Curriculum is an audition-based program, open to advanced and intermediate violinists, violists, cellists and pianists ages 9-18.
+The Lyra Core Curriculum is an audition-based program, open to advanced and intermediate violinists, violists, cellists and pianists ages 11-18.
 Exceptions may be made in outstanding circumstances.
-Please Note: participants ages 11 and younger must be accompanied by a full-time parent or guardian for the duration of the workshop.
-Please review the full application for minimum requirements.
+Please Note: participants ages 11 and younger may need to be accompanied by a full-time parent or guardian for the duration of the workshop.

 The Lyra Young Artist Program is reserved for a select group of applicants who demonstrate a high level of proficiency on their instrument and are able to learn advanced repertoire quickly.
 Lyra Young Artist participants are fully integrated members of the summer workshop, living, dining and sharing social activities and regional excursions with students in the Core Curriculum program, however, their Lyra Workshop training is intensified through side-by-side mentorship and performance with Lyra faculty in chamber music ensembles.
 Young Artist participants also perform in a special spotlight concert during the workshop.